Kristfur/lawnscapes-landscaping/README.md

 ### Navigation Links

 Every navigation link was tested to ensure they work as intended.
-Tests were done by hovering over, thenclicking on each navigation link.
+Tests were done by hovering over, then clicking on each navigation link.

 - Home -> index.html
 - Services -> services.html